 It can make a massive difference to your traffic, engagement and growth.
 So if you’re wanting to organise your blog, you’re in the right place!

 I decided to create a list of things to help you organise and clean up your own blog – and things that I am working on too!

 This one can be a bit of a pain.
-I’ve written nearly 100 blog posts now, and knowing that probably 25% of them could do with looking at, editing, and updating seems like a nightmare task.
+I’ve written over 100 blog posts now, and knowing that around 15% of them could do with looking at, editing, and updating seems like a nightmare task.
 But there are so many benefits to doing so:

 Check your headings and make sure the theme sits in line with your brand.
 Make sure the font has updated, especially if you’ve changed it since you started publishing posts.
 Sometimes it doesn’t pull through on old posts, so it’s worth double checking!

 Another element to look at is your images.
 No doubt, as the months have gone by, you’ve learned a lot about what works and what doesn’t when it comes to photography.
 You might have better equipment, or found a new program that works wonders for your images.